Xtractyl/Xtractyl/README.md

 ## ⚙️ Setup

 ### 1. Requirements
-Before installing Xtractyl, ensure you have the following installed on your system:
+Before installing Xtractyl, ensure you have the following installed on your system

 - **Docker**

 ---

 ### 2. Installation
-Clone the repository copy the .env.example to the orchestrator directory and name it .env then start the Docker containers:
+Clone the repository then start the Docker containers:

 ```bash
 git clone https://github.com/<your-username>/xtractyl.git
 cd xtractyl
 docker compose up --build
 ```

 ---